LightSun/android-style/README.md

    * email: donshine723@gmail.com or 978136772@qq.com

 ## hope
-i like technology. especially the open-source technology.And pevious i didn't contribute to it caused by i am a little lazy, but now i really want to do some for the open-source.
+i like technology. especially the open-source technology.And previous i didn't contribute to it caused by i am a little lazy, but now i really want to do some for the open-source.
 So i hope to share and communicate with the all of you.

 ### How to use
    in gradle:  wait...